ethanevans8965/TravelPal/README.md

 - **Stunning Visual Design** with modern slate/blue color palette
 - **Elegant Shadows & Gradients** for premium feel
 - **Smooth Animations** and micro-interactions
+- **Enhanced Navigation System** with haptic feedback and transitions
+- **Page Transitions** with multiple animation types and loading states
 - **Consistent Design System** with professional polish
 - **Responsive Layout** optimized for all screen sizes